vushu/webglite/README.md

-# vutetris
+# WebGlite

 A Clojure library designed to ... well, that part is up to you.

 ## Usage

-FIXME
+lein repl

+(require 'figwheel.main.api)

+(figwheel.main.api/start "dev")

 ## License

-Copyright © 2019 FIXME
+Copyright vushu© 2019

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at